CSharpM7/banjo-moveset/README.md

 ```

 ## Nair
 Banjo now has an extremely versatile nair!
 Banjo swings his backpack 360 degrees, hitting in front, behind and then in front again.
 The bag is the sweetspot, while Banjo's arms are the sourspot.
-The first hit is the strongest, comparable to a slightly weaker Samus nair.
-The back hit is noticeably weaker, but gets opponents off of you.
+The first hit is the strongest, comparable to a slightly weaker Lucina nair.
+The back hit is slightly weaker, but gets opponents off of you.
 For the final hit, the sweetspot pops opponents up which can lead into fair/upsmash, but is harder to land.

 Advantages:
 - Safer
-- Can combo into fair and upsmash
+- Can combo into fair, uptilt, upair and upsmash
 - KOs earlier
 - Less landing lag